 Headless CMS and Hybrid Headless CMS explained

 The concept of a headless CMS is no longer new.
-In fact the very Magnolia clients 12 years ago were clients that used magnolia in a headless context.
+In fact, Magnolia clients have been using the platform to deliver headless content for over a decade.

 However headless it is becoming increasingly relevant to enterprise companies again — not to mention the marketers, developers, and business leaders within them.